 The neighbours of Temasek Shophouse are also grand, with stately MacDonald House made of brick on one side, and colourful SMA House on the other.
 A car showroom previously occupied this distinctive building.
 The Singapore Manufacturers’ Association (SMA) took it over in 1987, although it’s now used by a learning institute.

 Directions: Continue up Orchard Road and soon you’ll see a park-like area with a slightly strange sculpture and water feature in the middle.
 This is Istana Park.

 4. The Istana Heritage Gallery and Park

 Apart from the water feature, which is actually a Festival Arch sculpture and not air-conditioning vents, this little park contains the Istana Heritage Gallery.
-Although closed during the pandemic, it’s normally open Thu-Tue from 10am-6pm and free to get in.
+This gallery can only be visited on guided tours by groups.
 The gallery is very small and contains mainly artefacts and state gifts that the President of Singapore has received over time.

 The Istana / Palace